 Hello and welcome to all the new-to-the-Bonnie-Gillespie-experience folks (seems there’s something called “The Ava Effect” and our uptick in numbers (all over social) mirror the timing of getting regrammed by Ava DuVernay over in those InstaStories of hers).

 I’m glad you’ve decided to join me here.
-I hope you’ve grabbed your copy of Self-Management for Actors.
-Signed up for my free training.
-Joined the Facebook group.
+I hope you’ve also grabbed your copy of Self-Management for Actors and signed up for my emails.
 I look forward to getting to know you!
 You can always post in the comments here.

 In addition to what you already may know about me, let me state for the record that I have always been and will always be soul-on-fire devoted to #CreatingTheHollywoodWeWant by empowering generations of actors and other showbiz creatives to create more of your own content, align yourself with those buyers most in need of your storytelling gifts, and stop giving away your power and outsourcing your enoughness.

 Every breakdown I have ever released has said “submit all ethnicities” unless the people who hire me dictate otherwise.
 I tend to cast for people who not only DON’T dictate otherwise but who also let me use phrases like “age open” and “gender agnostic” in the casting notices.
 And I have been working with showbiz creatives long enough to see tiny, incremental, but very real change.
 We need loads more of it and it’s now happening ridiculously fast… and the human brain — no matter how much we love innovation — feels threatened by exponential learning.
 We’re wired for linear learning.